yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > %tldr
  >
- > - `type Name = AnotherType` is just an alias and the compiler doesn't do any difference between `Name` and `AnotherType`.
+ > - `type Name = AnotherType` is just an alias and the compiler doesn't mark any difference between `Name` and `AnotherType`.
- > - `data Name = NameConstructor AnotherType` make a difference.
+ > - `data Name = NameConstructor AnotherType` does mark a difference.
  > - `data` can construct structures which can be recursives.
- > - `deriving` is magic and create functions for you.
+ > - `deriving` is magic and creates functions for you.

 In Haskell, types are strong and static.

 Why is this important?
 It will help you _greatly_ to avoid mistakes.
 In Haskell, most bugs are caught during the compilation of your program.
 And the main reason is because of the type inference during compilation.
-It will be easy to detect where you used the wrong parameter at the wrong place for example.
+Type inference makes it easy to detect where you used the wrong parameter at the wrong place, for example.

 <h4 id="type-inference">Type inference</h4>

-Static typing is generally essential to reach fast execution time.
+Static typing is generally essential for fast execution.
 But most statically typed languages are bad at generalizing concepts.
 Haskell's saving grace is that it can _infer_ types.

-Here is a simple example.
-The `square` function in Haskell:
+Here is a simple example, the `square` function in Haskell:

 ~~~~~~ {.haskell}
 square x = x * x